 7) WILL CHILDREN’S MINISTRY BE AVAILABLE?

 No. We are sorry, but at this time we cannot safely offer children’s ministry or the cry room at this time.
 Your children are, of course, welcome to attend with you in the adult worship, but if they are very young, please bring something to hold their attention and prevent distractions to others in attendance.
-Please utilize the Kid Korner page of our website for some great family activities and lessons.

 8) WILL THERE BE HAND SANITIZER /MASKS ON SITE?